Dramloc/express-mongoose-template/README.md

   yarn start
   ```

-> The previous command will check if `NODE_ENV` environment variable and launch server in development or production mode.
+> The previous command will check the `NODE_ENV` environment variable and launch server in development or production mode.
 > By default, development mode will be used.
 >
 > You can launch the following commands to choose the mode explicitly: